Submissions and Evaluation

 Abstract: Participants will be evaluated at the following three stages:

-• Phase 2: Ranking Round: Teams ranked according to the inference speed of their models.
+• Phase 2: Ranking Round: Teams ranked according to the inference speed of their models (F1-score > 70% is the qualifying criteria for top 3 poistions).

 • Phase 3: Evaluation of the submitted Report and Source Code.